vcleks/discord-eggplant/README.md

 # discord-eggplant
-An old discord bot that I made 2 years ago.
+An old discord bot that I made 2 years ago as I wanted to learn JavaScript.